ajh1143/SetTrippin/README.md

     return outputString
 ```

-Find amd format reports about the intersections and differences between unique sets
+Find and format reports about the intersections and differences between unique sets

 ```Python3